The future of healthcare

-The two main goals of a biosensor would be to prevent and to monitor.
+The two main goals of a biosensor would be to prevent and monitor.
 A biosensor could be given to risk groups for early detection, which would prevent the disease.
-The availability of a biosensor would also allow patients to easily and regularly monitor their disease, so that they can take control of their own lives.
+The availability of a biosensor would also allow patients to easily and regularly monitor their disease so that they can take control of their own lives.
 Every patient is different and his or her condition changes over time.
-It is cumbersome and time-consuming to do blood testing via the GP and centralized laboratory.
+It is cumbersome and time-consuming to do blood testing via the general practitioner and centralized laboratory.
 A biosensor would give less trouble and a quicker result.

 SMALLER, EASIER TO USE, AND MORE PRECISE

 Biomedical technologies are developing fast and the future possibilities for biosensing are endless.
 Health care becomes more personal and is delivered even at home, using small handheld biosensors.
 The next step is to make biosensors so small that they can be worn on or in the body, to get real-time continuous data in an easy way.
 Such on-body sensors are already available for measuring glucose, but not for other molecules.
 The aim in the coming years is to develop biosensors for many more molecules and many more diseases!